How to use this page

 E. None of these

-solve for x. \[ y = \dfrac{x-1}{2x+3} \implies y(2x+3) = x-1 \implies 2xy + 3y = x - 1\] Put all \(x\) terms on one the same side and factor out \(x\): \[ x - 2xy = 3y + 1 \implies x(1-2y) = 3y + 1 \implies x = \dfrac{3y+1}{1-2y} \] Now switch \(x\) and \(y\): \[ f^{-1}(x) = \dfrac{3x+1}{1-2x}\] So the answer is \(f^{-1}(x) = \dfrac{3x+1}{1-2x}\).
-Answer B.13 (*) Evaluate \(f^{-1}(2)\) from a Graph
+Start with \[ y = \dfrac{x-1}{2x+3} \implies y(2x+3) = x-1 \implies 2xy + 3y = x - 1\] Put all \(x\) terms on one the same side and factor out \(x\): \[ x - 2xy = 3y + 1 \implies x(1-2y) = 3y + 1 \implies x = \dfrac{3y+1}{1-2y} \] Now switch \(x\) and \(y\): \[ f^{-1}(x) = \dfrac{3x+1}{1-2x}\] So \[ f^{-1}(x)=\frac{3x+1}{1-2x}=\frac{-3x-1}{2x-1}, \] which matches choice B.13 (*) Evaluate \(f^{-1}(2)\) from a Graph

 A. 0 B. 2 C. –2 D. Undefined E. None of these

 \(g(3) =2\) means when the input is 3, the output is 2.
-The inverse function \(g^{-1}(2)\) asks: what is the input that gives an output of 2?Solution
+The inverse function \(g^{-1}(2)\) asks: what is the input that gives an output of 2?Hint 2: Idea and first steps

 The graph shows that \(g(-2)=2\), so the inverse function \(g^{-1}(2)=-2\).
-Thus the answer is B.14 Find a Quadratic from a Graph
+So the input that produces output 2 is \(-2\), which is choice C.14 Find a Quadratic from a Graph

 A. \(y=(x+1)(x-2)\)